NikolaJacques/error-logger-shared-types/README.md

 - bucketing in MongoDB (instead of aggregation)
 <div id="heading--4"></div>

 ## Disclaimer

-This tool was created for the most part along the lines of my own ideas of what basic and useful service a logger tool should provide and does not attempt to mimic any existing software or functionality in any way (where it leans on other sources, credit is given).
+This tool was created for the most part along the lines of my own ideas of what basic and useful service a logger tool should provide and does not attempt to mimic any existing software or functionality in any way; where it leans on other sources, credit is given.
 It is a learning project created for the purposes of demonstration and my own personal use.
 I make no warranty for the use of the code in this repository, in whole or in part.
-The code is delivered as is and is not guaranteed to be error-free.
 <div id="heading--5"></div>

 ## Modules
 <div id="heading--5-1"></div>

 ### 1. The delivery module

 The delivery module contains a library of methods for connecting to the server, recording user (inter)actions prior to an error occurence, and sending the information to a server on the back end.
 It implements authentication using JWT, it includes exponential backoff and caching of unsuccessful requests in case of a bad connection or unsuccessful request.

 **Methods**

 **init([options])**